GustavoExel/PyEFVLib/README.md

 Both the Neumann boundary condition and the Dirichlet boundary condition are applied to the facets of the boundaries, which are in a way different from the vertices.
 However, since the Dirichlet boundary condition prescribes directly the temperature (or whichever property) at the vertices of the boundary, the temperature will be set at those points, that's why it is applied after the Neumann boundary condition, because otherwise the temperature would be mistakenly set.

-On the `boundaryCondition.getValue(outerFace.vertex.handle)`, remember that if the boundaryCondition is of the type `PyEFVLib.Constant`, it will return the prescribed boundaryCondition anyways, however if it is of the type `PyEFVLib.Variable`, it can depend of the x,y and z coordinates of the vertex and also of the `currentTime`.
+On the `boundaryCondition.getValue(outerFace.vertex.handle)`, remember that if the boundaryCondition is of the type `PyEFVLib.Constant`, it will return the prescribed boundaryCondition anyways, however if it is of the type `PyEFVLib.Variable`, it can depend on the x,y and z coordinates of the vertex and also of the `currentTime`.
 So we must pass the handle of the `outerFace.vertex` so it can check the x,y,z coordinates of it.

 <br/><br/>
 Next we start the loop to solve our problem: